World DNA Day

 What is DNA?

-DNA (deoxyribonucleic acid) is the chemical that all forms of life on earth use as “instructions” about how to develop and function.
+DNA stands for deoxyribonucleic acid and is the chemical that all forms of life on earth use as “instructions” about how to develop and function.
 It’s present in virtually every cell in your body and contains the genetic code which is unique to you.

 World DNA Day celebrates the date James Watson and Francis Crick published their research on the structure of the DNA molecule, on 25 April 1953.
 Their work paved the way for countless scientific discoveries which led to major advances in the diagnosis and treatment of diseases.